NikolayNN/ConsoleCalculator/README.md

 You can put spaces between numbers and operators, but you can't put spaces between digits.

 Available commands:
-    stop - end the programm
+    exit - end the programm
     help - get the help information

 How to work with the program: